The Ryan Award

-The Ryan Award is the first national award honoring transformational school principals in the United States.
-Awardees are principals of urban schools who have demonstrated accelerated results in underserved schools over a minimum of four years and serve a sizeable percentage of urban, low-income, and minority students.
-The Accelerate Institute recognizes the important and challenging work of school leaders across America who are giving students a chance by believing in them and holding student success as the only barometer to their own professional success.
+The Ryan Award is the first national principal award in the United States.
+Awardees are transformational principals of urban schools who have demonstrated accelerated results in underserved schools over a minimum of four years and serve a sizeable percentage of urban, low-income and minority students.
+Accelerate Institute recognizes the important and challenging work of school leaders across America who are giving students a chance by believing in them and holding student success as the only barometer to their own professional success.

-The Awardees will each receive a $25,000 honorarium and be featured as a special guest lecturer for The Ryan Fellows in the summer program of the Accelerate Institute at Northwestern University's Kellogg School of Management.
+The Awardees will each receive a $25,000 honorarium and be featured lecturers at Accelerate Summer Institute at Northwestern University.
 Their stories and strategies will be profiled so that current and future school leaders can gain powerful inspiration and insight from their successes.
-The Ryan Award was established by the Accelerate Institute and made possible by the Patrick G. and Shirley W. Ryan Foundation.
+The Ryan Award was established by Accelerate Institute and made possible by the Patrick G. and Shirley W. Ryan Foundation.

 Who is eligible for the Ryan Award?